vletroye/Mods/README.md

-And finally, here is the free web application [php Server Monitor](https://www.phpservermonitor.org) deployed within DSM via a Package made with Mods, and displayed in a popup/floating windows.
+And finally, here is the free web application [php Server Monitor](https://www.phpservermonitor.org) deployed within DSM via a Package made with Mods, and displayed in a popup/floating window.

 ![](http://i.imgur.com/G3F775E.png?1)